112304008-hub/112304008-hub/README.md

 # Yi Lun Fang (Ellen)

-Undergraduate in Statistics at National Chengchi University (NCCU)
+Undergraduate in Statistics with a minor in Economics at National Chengchi University (NCCU)
 Interested in quantitative investing, machine learning for financial markets, and building production-ready ML systems.

 ---